im-biyash/Api_call_redux/README.md

+Today i have leaned to fetch api using redux toolkit

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.